Yes. The four-year English major results in an Hon. BA. degree in English.

 Your BA English degree enables you to pursue post-graduate studies in English, including our own M.A. in Literatures of Modernity.
 You may also apply to Ryerson's interdisciplinary Communication and Culture program, or to graduate studies in other fields, including education, gender and global issues, law, library science, and print and media.
 You should speak to the Academic Advisor to be sure you have the requisite courses and CGPA for graduate school.
 You should also be aware that American schools usually require that you sit a GMAT exam, and law schools generally ask that you to take the LSAT exam.

-For further questions about the BA program: contact Dr. Anne-Marie Lee-Loy, Undergraduate Program Director.
+For further questions about the BA program: contact Dr. Dale Smith, Undergraduate Program Director.